-Diagnosis No single test, such as a blood test, can be used to diagnose a frontotemporal disorder.
-A definitive diagnosis can be confirmed only by a genetic test in familial cases or a brain autopsy after a person dies.
-To diagnose a probable frontotemporal disorder in a living person, a doctor usually a neurologist, psychiatrist, or psychologist-will: - record a person's symptoms, often with the help of family members or friends - compile a personal and family medical history - perform a physical exam and order blood tests to help rule out other similar conditions - if appropriate, order testing to uncover genetic mutations - conduct a neuropsychological evaluation to assess behavior, language, memory, and other cognitive functions - use brain imaging to look for changes in the frontal and temporal lobes.
+Diagnosis o single test, such as a blood test, can be used to diagnose a fronto-temporal disorder.
+A definitive diagnosis can be confirmed only by a brain autopsy after a person dies.
+To diagnose a probable frontotemporal disorder in a living person, a doctor-usually a neurologist, psychiatrist, or psychologist-will: - record a person's symptoms, often with the help of family members or friends - compile a personal and family medical history - perform a physical exam and order blood tests to help rule out other similar conditions - conduct a neuropsychological evaluation to assess behavior, language, memory, and other cognitive functions - use brain imaging to look for changes in the frontal and temporal lobes.

 Different types of brain imaging may be used.
 A magnetic resonance imaging (MRI) scan shows changes in the size and shape of the brain, including the frontal and temporal lobes.
-It may reveal other potentially treatable causes of the person's symptoms, such as a stroke or tumor.
-In the early stage of disease, the MRI may appear normal.
-In this case, other types of imaging, such as positron emission tomography (PET) or single photon emission Is it depression?
+It may reveal other causes of the person's symptoms, such as a stroke or tumor.
+In the early stage of disease, the MRI result may appear normal.
+In this case, other types of imaging, such as positron emission tomography (PET) or single photon emission computed tomography (SPECT), may be Is it depression?

 Ana's husband was the first to notice a change in his 55-year-old wife's personality.
 Normally active in her community, she became less interested in her volunteer activities.
 She wanted to stay home, did not initiate conversations, and went on her daily walks only if her husband suggested it.
 Ana's family thought she might be depressed.
-A psychologist recognized that her cognition was impaired and referred her to a neurologist, who diagnosed bvFTD.
+A psychologist referred her to a neurologist, who diagnosed bvFTD.
 Can't find the right words